njveneracion/njveneracion/README.md

 ## About Me
  <p>
     I'm a dev, most of the time I don't know what I'm doing.
 I predict some line of code, copy-paste from AI, break things...but in the end it works.
-Kidding aside I actually know how it works(well, a little bit).:))
+I don't know, lets just code and build shits :))
+    Happy coding?
   </p>